dachcom-digital/pimcore-toolbox/README.md

 That's it.
 Sometimes you need to clear you cache, if the Brick won't show up.

-## i18n
-TBD.

-## Global Link
+## Dynamic Link

-The global link extends the pimcore link element.
+The dynamic link extends the pimcore link element.
 It allows you to drag objects into the url field.
 Of course it's impossible to generate a valid url from objects, so you need to do some further work.

 **Configuration**